TiesBos/EquiTrends/README.md

 bootstrap for spherical errors (`type = "Boot"`), a wild bootstrap for clustered standard errors (`type = "Wild"`), and an Intersection Union approach (`type = "IU"`) that rejects the null if all
-$\beta_1,...,\beta_{T}$ are smaller than their individual critical values.
+$\hat{\beta}_1,...,\hat{\beta}_{T}$ are significantly smaller than their individual critical values.
 The function returns an object of class `maxEquivTestBoot` if `type = "Boot"` or `type = "Wild"` or `maxEquivTestIU` if `type = "IU"`.
 If no type is specified, `maxEquivTest` applies the Intersection Union procedure for efficiency reasons.

 #### Implemention of the `maxEquivTest` function with `type = "IU"`

-Examples of implementing the Intersection unit test with different possible variance-covariance matrices (required to perform the test) is provided below (for more information on the possible variance-covariance matrices, see the documentation of the `maxEquivTest` function).
+Examples of implementing the Intersection unit test with different possible variance-covariance matrices (required to perform the test) are provided below (for more information on the possible variance-covariance matrices, see the documentation of the `maxEquivTest` function).
 If an equivalence threshold is supplied, the function will test the previous hypothesis.
-If no equivalence threshold is supplied, the function finds the critical value for the test at the specified significance level.
+If no equivalence threshold is supplied, the function finds the minimum equivalence threshold for which the null of non-negligible trend-differences can be reject using the Intersection Union test.
 The function returns an object of class `maxEquivTestIU` containing the following information: